-Our letterbox service provides a confidential, indirect way for adopted children to receive information about their birth family and for birth relatives to receive up to date information about the adopted child.
+Our letterbox services provide a confidential, indirect way for adopted children to receive information about their birth family and for birth relatives to receive up-to-date information about the adopted child.

-A letterbox arrangement will be set up by the adoption social worker.
-They will talk to the adoptive family and the birth family about how the arrangement will work and when it will happen.
+A letterbox arrangement will be set up when a child is placed for adoption.
+Social workers will talk to the adoptive family and the birth family about how the arrangement will work and when it will happen.
 They will also discuss what can be sent, names to be used and support needed.
 When this is decided all parties will be asked to sign an agreement.

-Once the agreements are signed, the letterbox service will support and manage the ongoing exchange of letters.
+Once the agreement is signed, the letterbox services will support and manage the ongoing exchange of letters.

-When your letter is due you will need to confirm your address with us by email, telephone or post.
-We will not forward any letters until we receive this.
+When your letter is due you may be asked to confirm your address by email, telephone or post.
 If you are waiting for a letter that is overdue, it may be that you have not confirmed your address so please get in touch.

-The best way to send your letter is by email as an attachment, but you could send it by post.
-We will then forward this on to the other party, providing they have confirmed their address with us.
-Our contact details are at the end of this leaflet.
+The best ways to send your letters are by post or email (as an attachment).
+We will then forward this on to the other party and they too may be asked to confirm their address.

-The adoptive parents will consider an appropriate time to share the letter with the child.
-Adoptive parents may feel that the child is not ready for certain information; however, they can keep the letter safe until they are ready.
+Adoptive parents will consider when it is an appropriate time to share the letters with their child.
+They may feel that their child is not ready for certain information; however, they can keep the letter safe until they are ready.
 Sometimes children prefer to write their own letter, and sometimes they want their parents to do this for them.

-We will not read the letters you send unless you request this.
-We will continue to manage the exchange of letters until your child is 18 and may continue to do so beyond 18 by agreement
+We will continue to manage the exchange of letters until your child is 18 and may continue to do so beyond 18 by agreement.